Brothers Grym: Early years

-After Brainstorm finished his college run in 1989, he took time to learn many aspects of the music business and attempted to record a solo demo with Marcy Projects' Rapper-Producer The JAZ (Big Jaz, mentor of Jay-Z), and was found in many rap circles with Long Island's KMD and other "conscious" MCs of the time, but in 1989 he and Poetic mutually decided to pair up with a hardcore lyrical edge, original word play, and acute metaphors, after many collaborations between them since 1985.
+After Brainstorm finished college in 1989, he took time to learn many aspects of the music business and attempted to record a solo demo with Marcy Projects' Rapper-Producer the Jaz (Big Jaz, now known as Jaz-O, mentor of Jay-Z), and was found in many hip-hop circles with Long Island's KMD and other conscious MCs of the time, but, in 1989, he and Poetic mutually decided to pair up with a hardcore lyrical edge, original wordplay, and acute metaphors, after many collaborations between them since 1985.
 Thus, Da Bruthas G.R.Y.M. was born shortly after Too Poetic's deal with DNA/Tommy Boy had soured.
 The energy and high chemistry between these true by-blood brothers at the time was, simply put, natural.

 The 1989–92 years

 In the first Bruthas G.R.Y.M. era (c.
 1989–1992), the brothers Poetic (Brother One) and Brainstorm (Brother Two) garnered much respect on the underground hip hop scene of New York – whose "dubs" from underground radio shows were boasting lyrics beyond what was known at the time.
 Their first official demo featured the underground bangers "Bruthas G.R.Y.M.", "Circle-Circle-Dot-Dot", the politically charged "Popcorn" and "Livin' In Hell (Had To Survive)", the name-calling "Turtle Soup", and a neighborhood favorite, the battle rhymes of "GRYMnastics".
 The demo featured production mastering by Nate "NATO" Tinsley, their in-house producer Semi-Automatic (Pedro Sims, Mr. Semi, Gravediggaz), and the brothers themselves.
 After blazing underground radio and live shows around New York City with their lyrics and knowledge of self-based content, they were listed in The Source magazine as the best unsigned rap group of 1989.
 The crew was then managed by longtime friend Jack Pope (Jack Sprat, Starving Artists Entertainment), who later became the road manager of the Gravediggaz.
-They acquired many long-term relationships from Poetic's various musical ties, as well as with Amityville locals like DJ-Cut Monitor Milo of Leaders of the New School ("The Case of the PTA"), Posdonous of De La Soul, and Doo Doo Man Records' Crew (Prince Paul's Def Jam Imprint) Resident Aliens.
+They acquired many long-term relationships from Poetic's various musical ties, as well as with Amityville locals like DJ-Cut Monitor Milo of Leaders of the New School ("The Case of the PTA"), Posdonous of De La Soul, and Doo Doo Man Records' Crew (Prince Paul's RAL-distributed Imprint) Resident Aliens.